-The PowerOhm Series PK Braking Module has three LED indicators that allow the user to verify the following:
+The PowerOhm Series PW Braking Module has three LED indicators that allow the user to verify the following:

-- POWER ON: An illuminated green LED indicates that DC bus voltage is applied to the DC- and DC+ power connections. - BRAKING: An illuminated or flashing green LED indicates that the module is braking. - FAULT: An illuminated red LED indicates that the module has over-heated OR the internal braking transistor has failed shorted.
-If the module overheated the fault LED will eventually turn off after a cooling period of about 2 minutes with fan running and about 20-30 minutes without fan running.
+POWER ON: An illuminated green LED indicates that DC bus voltage is applied to the DC- and DC+ power connections.

+BRAKING: An illuminated or flashing green LED indicates that the module is braking.

+FAULT: An illuminated red LED indicates that the module has over-heated OR the internal braking transistor has failed shorted.
+If the module overheated the fault LED will eventually turn off after a cooling period of about 20-30 minutes.